 Here are 5 reasons:

-The reason we’ll go back to using exterior plywood to shiplap walls in our house time and time again is because it has so much more texture than the luan which makes it look more like real thing.
+The reason we’ll go back to using exterior plywood to shiplap walls in our house time and time again is that it has so much more texture than the luan which makes it look more like the real thing.
 You can see in the comparison photo above the difference in the wood grain but it’s even more noticeable in person.
 We used a satin finish paint for our bathroom walls but a semi-gloss would show off the texture even more.

 The cost difference between exterior plywood and luan underlayment was only a couple dollars per sheet…$13 for luan and $15 for plywood.
-Either way you go, it’s inexpensive.
+Either way, you go, it’s inexpensive.
 When you figure the cost of real planking at $2.20 per square foot, using exterior plywood at $0.47 per square foot will win my vote every time.

 The 3/8″ exterior plywood is less likely to warp over time compared to 1/4″ luan.
 It’s also less likely to split when cut or nailed.